iobroker-community-adapters/ioBroker.chromecast/README.md

 ----------------

 * use semaphores to avoid race conditions
-* publish to npm
-* publish to ioBroker
+* add state machine to track states: detected ->connected -> player loader -> playing
+* add retries: sometimes the Chromecast fails to respond to a request
 * more testing

 Changelog
 ---------

+### 0.2.1
+* (Vegetto) Update readme
+* (Vegetto) Integrated into iobroker: listed there

 ### 0.2.0
 * (Vegetto) Add vis widget (Alpha)